aldair31121997-wq/reviewing-data/HPAIVpredict/README.md

 # Note

-**TODO: add preprint citation**
+**Preprint citation pending**

-This version of `HPAIVpredict` (v 1.0.0) is the first to be published but not the last: A new version including substitution forecasting and furin-cleavage scores is currently being developed.
-It will be released as a single user-friendly module and available via this repository send a mail to [aldair31121997@gmail.com](mailto:aldair31121997@gmail.com)
+This version of `HPAIVpredict` (v1.0.0) is the first public release of the tool.
+Future versions are currently under development and will include substitution forecasting and furin-cleavage score integration.
+These updates will be released as a single, user-friendly module through this repository.

+For questions or updates, please contact [aldair31121997@gmail.com](mailto:aldair31121997@gmail.com).